gsuuon/model.nvim/README.md

 A prompt entry defines how to handle a completion request - it takes in the editor input (either an entire file or a visual selection) and some context, and produces the api request data merging with any defaults.
 It also defines how to handle the API response - for example it can replace the selection (or file) with the response or insert it at the cursor positon.

-Check out the [starter prompts](./lua/llm/prompts/starters.lua) to see how to create prompts.
-Type definitions are in [provider.lua](./lua/llm/provider.lua).
+Check out the [starter prompts](./lua/model/prompts/starters.lua) to see how to create prompts.
+Type definitions are in [provider.lua](./lua/model/provider.lua).

 ### Chat prompts
 [Chat prompts](#chatprompt) go in `setup({ prompts = {..}, chats = { [name] = { <chat prompt> }, .. } })` next to `prompts`.
-Defaults to [the starter chat prompts](./lua/llm/prompts/chats.lua).
+Defaults to [the starter chat prompts](./lua/model/prompts/chats.lua).

-Use `:LlmChat my_chat` to create a new llmchat buffer with the `my_chat` chat prompt.
-You can save the buffer with `.llmchat` extension and continue the chat later with `:LlmChat` using the same settings (shown in the header).
-It's a normal buffer so you can edit messages or settings as needed. `llmchat` comes with some syntax highlighting to show the various parts - name of the chatprompt runner, options and params in the header, and a system message.
+Use `:Mchat my_chat` to create a new mchat buffer with the `my_chat` chat prompt.
+You can save the buffer with `.mchat` extension and continue the chat later with `:Mchat` using the same settings (shown in the header).
+It's a normal buffer so you can edit messages or settings as needed. `mchat` comes with some syntax highlighting to show the various parts - name of the chatprompt runner, options and params in the header, and a system message.
 The header and llm responses have fold levels set.

-A brand new `llmchat` buffer might look like this:
+A brand new `mchat` buffer might look like this:
 ```
 openai
 ---